BooketGame/booketgame.github.io/README.md

 ## Selfhost
 ⚠️ UNDER CONSTRUCTION ⚠️

 Selfhosting instructions will be available once DSD256 V3 is in a release ready state.
-Feel free to try setting it up yourself in the meantime but we provide no support or help with this.
+At this time, it is unable to set up free hosting for this to your site because we don't have a API site or documentation.

 ## Credits
 These amazing people have contributed greatly to DSD256 over it's development: